 Moroccan security forces have arrested people for allegedly planning attacks against Moroccan Government interests and tourist sites.

 In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
 These include places frequented by foreigners such as hotels, clubs, restaurants, bars, schools, embassies, places of worship, outdoor recreation events, markets, transport, cinemas and tourist areas.
 Targets may also include casinos, venues where alcohol is served or consumed and places and institutions associated with Western interests.

 There is a general threat of kidnapping against Westerners in North Africa.
 You should maintain a high level of vigilance at all times when travelling in southern and border areas of Morocco.
 You should also avoid hiking alone in remote mountain areas.
-For more information about kidnapping, see our Kidnapping Threat travel bulletin.
+For more information about kidnapping, see our Kidnapping threat bulletin.